somehow22/packages/README.md

 ## Services

 ### Caddy
 Custom Caddy server with additional modules.
-See `services/caddy/README.md` for details.
+See `caddy/README.md` for details.

 ### Katbin
-A pastebin service written in Kotlin.
+A pastebin service written in Elixir.
 See `katbin/README.md` for details.
 This service is included as a git submodule and built from source.

 ### [Other Service]
 [Brief description of other service.
 Add as implemented.]